 This paper documents our experience setting up and using a SOHO (small office home office) network over many years.
-It offers guidance selecting a broadband ISP, internet connection sharing, presents wired and wireless LAN options and discusses numerous network services.
+It offers guidance selecting an ISP, internet connection sharing, presents wired and wireless LAN options and discusses numerous network services.
+We have a poor man's server running on a laptop for: file sharing, automatic PC backup, NTP timeserver and a private internal website.
+In addition the LAN supports multiple DIY home automation controllers and cell phone WiFi offload.